 - 1. When a UK registered vessel is carrying a dangerous substance or substances, as whole or part of the cargo, the Master must ensure that the correct antidote to the substance (plus the necessary ancillary equipment e.g. syringes) is carried.
 The correct antidote for most substances can be found in the IMO Medical First Aid Guide for Ships MFAG 2000 edition.
 Any updating of the IMO International Maritime Dangerous Goods Code or MFAG should be taken into account when preparing the list of medicines to be carried.
+Further information is available in the Ship Captain's Medical Guide, Chapter 13.

 - 2. The substances listed below are to be taken into account, in whatever form they are carried on board, including the form of waste or cargo residues.

 - Explosive substances and objects

 - Gases: compressed, liquefied or dissolved under pressure

 - Inflammable liquids

 - Inflammable solids

 - Substances liable to spontaneous combustion

 - Substances which on contact with water give off inflammable gases

 - Combustible substances

 - Organic peroxides

 - Toxic substances

 - Infectious substances

 - Radioactive substances

 - Corrosive substances

 - Various dangerous substances, i.e. any other substances which experience has shown, or may show, to be dangerous, so that antidotes need to be carried.

 - The quantities of any medicines to be carried aboard should be based on an estimate of risks, taking into account such factors as number of crew, length of voyage and risk of accidental exposure.